inphinit/inphinit/README.md

 └───system          # (folder containing your application)
     ├───boot        # (contain settings for inphinit_autoload, similar to composer_autoload)
-    ├───configs     # (contain varied configuration files, it is recommended that you do not version this folder) │   └───app.php # (Don not add, just change the values, if necessary) ├───controllers # (must contain the classes that will be controllers used in the routes) ├───vendor      # (contain third-party packages and the framework) ├───views       # (should contain your views)
+    ├───configs     # (contain varied configuration files, it is recommended that you do not version this folder) │   └───app.php # (Don't add new keys, just change the values of existing ones if necessary) ├───controllers # (must contain the classes that will be controllers used in the routes) ├───vendor      # (contain third-party packages and the framework) ├───views       # (should contain your views)